AngleProtocol/angle-docs/other/amo.md

 #### Current Protocol LP AMO Positions

-- Optimism: Uniswap 50/50 agEUR/USDC pool, seeded with 200K USDC from surplus and a corresponding amount of agEUR at mint.
+- Optimism: Velodrome volatile 50/50 agEUR/USDC pool, seeded with 200K USDC from surplus and a corresponding amount of agEUR at mint.
-- Arbitrum: Uniswap 50/50 agEUR/USDC pool, seeded with 200K USDC from protocol surplus and a corresponding amount of agEUR at mint.
+- Arbitrum: KyberSwap 50/50 agEUR/USDC pool, seeded with 300k USDC from protocol surplus and a corresponding amount of agEUR at mint.
 - Ethereum: Curve 50/50 agEUR/EUROC pool, seeded with 200K USDC from the protocol and then swapped to EUROC, and a corresponding amount of agEUR at mint.
+The AMO beyond the seeding is handled programatically by the contracts [listed here](https://developers.angle.money/overview/smart-contracts/mainnet-contracts#algorithmic-market-operations).
 - Avalanche: Trader Joe 50/50 agEUR/USDC pool, seeded with 100k USDC from the protocol surplus and a corresponding amount of agEUR at mint.

 More details on the pros and cons these AMOs can be found on [this governance post](https://gov.angle.money/t/aip-14-seed-univ3-ageur-usdc-pools-on-optimism-and-arbitrum-using-protocol-surplus-and-amos/396).